psyinfra/HTCAnalyze/README.md

-# Script to summarise HTCondor log files
+# Script to summarize HTCondor log files

 #### Requirements:
 These are the packages you will need for manual installation